 To do so, Grupo Zap has invested R100 million and taken on 500 new staff to join its existing workforce of around 800 people.
 The ambitious plans are drawing on the company’s comprehensive analytics, produced on the markets in the largest cities in Brazil.

 “We will draw on our analytical capacity to understand and predict market trends,” said Lucas Vargas, Chief Executive at Grupo Zap.
 “Our access to the entire real estate value chain and the speed inherent to the model will reduce our exposure to any market oscillations,” he added.

 One of the main purposes behind the i-buyer is to speed up sales within the Brazilian real estate market.
 Sales currently take considerable time owing to the lack of information on market prices, particularly in the resale sector.
 “This creates difficulties when it comes to defining the right price, so negotiations are often long, drawn-out processes,” said Vargas.

 Better information for sellers and buyers of resale properties will facilitate transactions.
 This together with a wider range of mortgages should drive growth within the market.
 Vargas believes that the current 500,000 sales a year could rise to over 1 million within 10 years.
 There are already signs of movement in the home loans sector.
 Mortgage lending in Brazil has already got off a flying start this year.

-Along with more facts and figures for market prices, the i-buyer will also provide more information for buyers.
-Details about homes for sale on the platform will include virtual reality tours to give buyers a better idea of what the property looks like.
+Along with more facts and figures for market prices, the i-buyer provides more information for buyers.
+Details about homes for sale on the platform include virtual reality tours to give buyers a better idea of what the property looks like.